-What it is: Fluffy fried donuts filled with a silky-smooth vanilla pastry cream, and coated in sugar.
+What it is: Fluffy yeast donuts stuffed with a silky-smooth vanilla cream filling.

 How to make it: Prepare the pastry cream in advance.
 Then, make the dough, cut out thick round shapes, deep-fry, and coat in sugar.